PabCR/jenns-notes/README.md

 ## Development

-Follow the vertical implementation plan in `implementation-plan.md` to build features incrementally.
+Follow the vertical implementation plan in `docs/implementation-plan.md` to build features incrementally.
+Automated test suites have been removed per project requirements; rely on build + lint for quick checks.

 ## Tech Stack